angular/angular/aio/content/guide/glossary.md

 The Angular component router is a richly featured mechanism for configuring and managing the entire view navigation process, including the creation and destruction of views.

+In most cases, components become attached to a router by means of a `RouterConfig` that defines routes to views.

+A [routing component's](guide/glossary#routing-component) template has a `RouterOutlet` element where it can display views produced by the router.

+Other views in the application likely have anchor tags or buttons with `RouterLink` directives that users can click to navigate.

+For more information, see the [Routing & Navigation](guide/router) page.

 ~~~

 ## Router module